 DAD Services of Oakland, California is a janitorial company that specialize in providing top-notch commercial cleaning for San Francisco Bay Area businesses.
 The company was established in 1998 by Donald Jacko Sr., a native Oakland resident, and has always been a minority-owned, family-run business.
-DAD Services serves a diverse group of clients including medical institutions, investigative services, and security companies at their various locations.
+DAD Services has a diverse group of clients including medical institutions, investigative services, and security companies at their various locations.
 As part of his business philosophy, DAD Services aims to employ disadvantaged people, particularly formerly incarcerated individuals.

-DAD Services is also a participant in PCV’s Good Jobs, Good Business pilot program, an initiative to provide business owners with the resources they need to offer quality jobs.
+DAD Services is also a participant in PCV’s Good Jobs, Good Business toolkit launch pilot program, an initiative to provide business owners with the resources they need to offer quality jobs.
 DAD Services has been working on implementing the toolkit with pro-bono advisor Jennifer Levy, a retired Partner at Rockwood Capital, LLC.
 Jennifer has nearly three decades of professional and managerial experience, including growing teams, which has made her an invaluable resource for the DAD Services team as they set out to think through which area of the toolkit they wanted to tackle.